-Advancing by returning to roots with evolved understanding
+Advancing by returning with evolved understanding

-On the macro level, it appears that contemporary environmentalism has been one of the lesser documented aspects of African and African Diaspora life — “contemporary” because restorative ecological principles were integral to our traditional cultures.
-But a lot is happening in the contemporary dimension and, to help cover it, and its history, we founded the Ecollective.
+On the macro level, it appears that contemporary environmentalism has been one of the lesser documented aspects of African and African Diaspora life — “contemporary” because restorative ecological environmental principles were integral to our traditional cultures.
+But a lot is happening in the contemporary realm and, to help cover it, and its history, we founded the Ecollective.

 In the broadest sense, the Ecollective is everyone who realizes the fundamental oneness of being and functions from that realization.
 That's why our view spans all environmentalists while bringing black-identified environmentalists to greater attention.

-OmniGeometry.com
+Image: OmniGeometry.com

 unity⇆ multiplicities ⇆ unity (with the arrows going not in two, but all, directions)